ShmulTomer/TalkGT/README.md

 - using React JS, Supabase Database

 To Do:
+- authentication
-- connect text boxes to add to database feature
+- connect user to database entry
-- create layout
+- ability to resolve, remove, reply to entries